-Nepal temple – the list of famous Hindu temples of Nepal
+Nepal temples – the list of famous Hindu temples of Nepal

 Nepal is rich in religious as well as cultural heritage.
-It is regularly called the home of Gods and Goddesses.
+It is regularly calling as the home of Gods and Goddesses.
 Numerous national and International pilgrims discover their way to some of the famous religious sites of Nepal.
 Therefore, Nepal temples have lots of offers for visitors.

 A Most Admire Pilgrimage Site for Both Hindus & Buddhists is one of the most frequented & famous places of the Himalayan Nation Nepal that lies in Mustang district with an attitude of 13000ft above sea level.
-Devotees from far locations come to here to get their sins washed away.
+Devotees from far locations come to here to get their sins.
+Afterward, they believe it goes away.
 The main attraction of this temple is the three stories traditional Nepalese style temple of Lord Muktinath.
-It is situated at the foot of the Throng la Mountain pass, which is such a pleasant and quiet place.
-The scenically view in the whole Kali Gandaki valley below Muktinath is more interesting.
+It is lies at the foot of the Throng la Mountain pass, which is such a pleasant and quiet place.
+The scenic view in the whole Kali Gandaki valley below Muktinath is more interesting.
 This is a holy place where both Hindu and Buddhist visit and get religious satisfaction.

 The wind bells in this temple lie below the roofs.
-As this temple is of Nepalese style, it has carved trusts and lattice windows.
+As this Nepal temples, it has carved trusts and lattice windows.
 The main door facing to the west is one of the most decorated ones.
 There are two big prayer wheels in front of the temple, which move 24hrs by the current generated by the 108 waterspouts.
 Mainly the deities are worshiped every day in the morning and evening unmarried local Buddhist girl as well as a priest.
 Every year many pilgrims from Nepal and India visit this temple.
 At the floor level of the temple, there burns a blue flame fed by natural gas.

-It is believed that the king Prithvi Narayan Shah has built this temple.
+People believe that the king Prithvi Narayan Shah has built this temple.
 It is one of the richest temples in Nepal in the context of artifacts and decors.
 The figure of Durga & Kali is hanged on the wall of Temple.
-The main gate of the temple with a lion holding flag is kept on the top of the stone pillar and four Bhairav figures in its four corners.
+The main gate of the temple with a lion holding flag.
+It keeps on the top of the stone pillar and four Bhairav figures in its four corners.
 The pujari or priest performs daily prayers and rituals in the temple by closing doors offering eggs, orange, rice, red powder, and strips of cloth to the deities.
-After the ritual worship, the shrine is opened to the public for worship.
+After the ritual worship, the shrine will also open to the public for worship.

-The goddess Manakamana is also known as a wish-fulfilling deity because people believe that the Manakamana Devi fulfills the wishes of the people.
-After performing tantric worshipping in the morning, the sacrifices of animals and birds are made.
-On every full moon day, a goat is sacrificed as an offering from the state.
-Both Hindu and Buddhist worship Goddess Manakamana.
+The goddess Manakamana is the goddess of wish-fulfilling deity.
+Therefore people believe that the Manakamana Devi fulfills the wishes of the people.
+After performing tantric worshipping in the morning.
+The sacrifices of animals and birds will occur.
+On every full moon day, many pilgrimages from the country cut the goats.
+Both Hindu and also Buddhist worship Goddess Manakamana.
 During winter, the ridge appears as an island in the sea of the morning; the most spectacular view includes deep valleys, terraced field, and the Manaslu Himchuli and Annapurna ranges.

-Pashupatinath, or Pashupati, is a Hindu temple on the banks of the Bagmati River in Deopatan, a village 3 km northwest of Kathmandu.
-Regarded as one of the four sacred Hindu temples in the world, the shrine of Pashupatinath is dedicated to Lord Shiva.
+Pashupatinath, or Pashupati, is a Hindu Nepal temples on the banks of the Bagmati River in Deopatan, a village 3 km northwest of Kathmandu.
+This is one of the four Hindu temples in the world, the shrine of Pashupatinath is dedicating to Lord Shiva.
 Built-in the 17th century, the temple glitters in gold and silver.
 The two famous, pagoda styled temple features roofs made of gold plates and four entrances at four directions of silver, portraying artistic works of highly skilled artisans.
-Thousands of pilgrims from all over the world come to pay homage to this temple that is also known as ‘The Temple of Living Beings.’
+Thousands of pilgrims from all over the world come to pay homage to this temple that also says ‘The Temple of Living Beings.’